yliapis/blog/_posts/2017-12-29-A-Classical-Approach-to-Spike-Sorting.md

 # Introduction

 In the field of Neuroscience, one often wants to capture individual neuron activity.
 This is often done via a microelectrode (or set of microelectrodes) inserted into the brain and recording the time series of voltage readings.
 Often a times, these readings are extracellular recordings taken within a neighborhood of neurons.
-The task of taking this time series and extracting the action potential signatures from individual neurons is called spike sorting [1].
+The task of taking this time series and extracting the action potential signatures from individual neurons is called spike sorting.
+A modified diagram from the UCLA PDA Wiki page [1] illustrating the process is shown below.

 ![Image](/assets/media/A-Classical-Approach-to-Spike-Sorting/spike_sorting_diagram2.png)